How can design and user experience be embedded in the entire organisation to bridge the gaps between business, technology, and people?

-In the day-to-day, we will be focusing on important issues like drawing people’s career paths, building a knowledge base, defining the design workflow, determining organizational structure, fostering collaborative design, working on standardizing tools and much more.
+In the day-to-day, we will be focusing on important issues like drawing people’s career paths, building a knowledge base, defining the design workflow, determining organisational structure, fostering collaborative design, working on standardising tools and much more.

 In the words of IBM’s Phil Gilbert: “Design is everyone’s job.
 Not everyone is a designer, but everybody has to have the user as their North star”.

 If there is one thing Design Operations hopes to change in Visma it’s how we make design a constant in our everyday work, regardless of whether the label “designer” is in our job title.

 Victoria Bondarchuk, Design Operations coordinator